KristianWedberg/sql-batch-insert-performance/readme.md

   ## Instructions

 - At top of `BatchInsert.cs`:
-  - If desired, define ASYNC, BOXEDINTVALUES, PREPARE, and/or TRANSACTION to also test those (I saw no significant difference)
+  - If desired, define ASYNC, BOXEDINTVALUES, MINIMALPARAMETERNAME, PREPARE, and/or TRANSACTION to also test those (I saw no significant difference)
-  - If desired, change `_rowsPerStatements` and `_columnsPerRows` to only run some test cases
+  - If desired, change `_rowsPerStatements` and `_columnsPerRows` to run fewer, more, or all test cases
   - Set connection strings `_odbcCS` (for the `System.Data.Odbc` provider) and `_sqlClientCS`
     (for the `Microsoft.Data.SqlClient` and `System.Data.SqlClient` providers)
     - Note: It's quite easy to extend the benchmark to other providers and databases